Munduk in Bali – 11 Incredible Things To Do (2025)

 In our opinion, Munduk Bali is absolutely worth visiting!

-Whilst it’s a smaller area than some other towns in Bali, this is exactly the reason we would recommend you visit.
 It’s located in the gorgeous Balinese mountains with epic views, stunning waterfalls and lots of local warungs and has retained more of the Balinese culture and daily way of life.
 We felt as if we were experiencing the real Bali.

 Is Munduk better than Ubud?